 - Coconut sugar - my favourite natural granulated sweetener.
 If you don't have coconut sugar you can use brown sugar instead (just note that brown sugar isn't considered paleo).

 - Almond flour - to make the perfect grain free crust.
 Almond flour is a great gluten free flour that's high in fiber, higher in protein than grain based flours and full of healthy fats.
 If you don't have almond flour you could use cashew flour instead.
+Just be sure not to use almond meal which is too gritty.

 - Coconut flour - to give the crust the perfect crispness.
 Do not try swapping this for another flour.

-How to make this recipe:
+How to make (step-by-step):

 Step one: